 Growth and Development

 The goal of plastic surgery is to alter the appearance of a particular feature.
-During rhinoplasty, Dr. Epstein can straighten a crooked nose, remove a bump, refine the tip, or make a number of other changes.
+During rhinoplasty, Dr. Bared can straighten a crooked nose, remove a bump, refine the tip, or make a number of other changes.
 If a plastic surgeon performs a nose job before a teenager’s nose has finished growing, however, the results of the surgery might not be long lasting.
 Continued growth of the nose can alter the results or eliminate them completely.

 Typically, a person is physically ready for plastic surgeon when his or her nose is 90 percent of the way finished growing.
 The exact age that a teen’s nose is physically ready for surgery varies from person to person.
 It can be around 15 or 16 for girls, but as late as age 18 for boys.